pacificclimate/esgf_download/README.md

 ### Aggregating the downloads

+*Requires ncrcat to be available in your PATH*

 Downloaded files are typically split across time with each file consisting of a temporal subset.
 For local storage it is ideal to concatanate them together for one file per model run.
 Use the `aggregate_and_rename.r` script accomplish this.

 The file aggregation system takes the downloaded tree and aggregates files as necessary to produce a tree containing single files which include all of the data available for a particular variable-model-emissions-run-version combination.
 This code is to be run within R. The functions of interest are: